pulumi/docs/pulumi-hugo/themes/default/content/blog/2022-03-30-introducing-pulumiverse/index.md

 Fortunately, two other wonderful Pulumi community members stepped up and started to put together their own programme and with me now being at Pulumi, the timing was amazingly serendipitous.

+I spoke with [Ringo De Smet](https://twitter.com/ringods) and [Simen A. W. Olsen](https://twitter.com/cobrazo), the founding members of the Pulumiverse.

-I spoke with [Ringo De Smet](https://twitter.com/ringods), Head of CI/CD at Napoleon Games and founding Pulumiverse member, and he had this to say about why he's excited to create the Pulumiverse:
+Ringo, Head of CI/CD at Napoleon Games, had this to say about why he's excited to create the Pulumiverse:

 > For infrastructure automation, we had other great tools which preceded Pulumi: Chef, Puppet, Ansible.
 Any of these tools have a vibrant community of people preventing that all of us need to re-invent the wheel.
 We had [Sous-Chefs](https://sous-chefs.org) for Chef & [Vox Pupuli](https://voxpupuli.org) for Puppet.
 But I see a lot of Pulumi users implementing the same stuff over and over again.
 That's why I think Pulumi needs it's own community.
 So I started it: [Pulumiverse](https://github.com/pulumiverse)

+Simon, a Developer at [Bjerk AS](https://github.com/bjerkio), shared:

+> I imagine a community filled with like-minded people who build and support Pulumi providers, opinionated components, configurations and share ideas on how we can utilize the power of Pulumi in new ways.
+So I created Pulumiverse to share my enthusiasm, give back to Pulumi and support developers by building a platform where we can work together!

 ## What is the Pulumiverse?